supaglue-labs/supaglue/docs/docs/connectors/hubspot.md

     - `crm.schemas.custom.write`

     :::info
-    Supaglue requires a set of minimum scopes to support reads and writes to common model objects.
+    Supaglue requires a set of minimum scopes to support reads and writes to common object objects.
     :::

 1. Click Save to update your changes.